How The Rock took over the Super Bowl

 Here’s our @Teremana ????SUPER BOWL SUNDAY spot that just aired! ????????????
 I created Teremana to be enjoyed with friends and family and to bring people together, just as this incredible game does.
 Cheers to an epic Super Bowl Sunday to all of you, and come have a drink of tequila with me NEXT MONTH!
 Follow my @Teremana page for updates! #ComeHaveADrink #TeremanaTequila #SuperBowlSunday

-Just before kick-off, there he was again, this time going into full carnival barker mode to give what may be the most enthusiastic player intro routine ever.
-“Honored to celebrate and shine the spotlight on these two teams, while showcasing our Teremana tequila and Athleticon brands,” says Johnson.
+Just before kickoff, there he was again, this time going into full carnival barker mode to give what may be the most enthusiastic player intro routine ever.
+“Honored to celebrate and shine the spotlight on these two teams, while showcasing our Teremana Tequila and Athleticon brands,” said Johnson.

 View this post on Instagram